-Sean Ahlquist is the founder of Proces2, and currently a Research Associate and PhD Candidate of the Institute for Computational Design at the University of Stuttgart.
+Sean Ahlquist is the founder of Proces2, and currently a Research Associate and PhD Candidate of the Institute for Computational Design and Construction at the University of Stuttgart.
 Ahlquist holds a Masters of Architecture degree from the Architectural Association in London – Emergent Design and Technologies Programme.
 His work spans both practice and theory.
 He has taught at UC Berkeley, California College of the Arts, and the AA.
 He has published, lectured and led workshops widely on computational design and fabrication techniques, including a forthcoming book entitled Computational Design Thinking, co-edited with Achim Menges.

 Current research involves the development of computational methods which impose material characteristics through the calculation of fundamental physical behaviors.
 This involves the cross-disciplinary study of biology, biomimetic and structural engineering, material science and computation.
 Ultimately, the work embodies a strategy where computational design is the construction of various simulation technologies aimed at discovering innovative structural, material, climatic, and spatial principles, executed to resolve the complex integrated capacities that define architecture as a system of systems.